aaronwiggins/employee_review/README.md

 Create classes, one for employees and one representing departments.
 They classes should be created so they can track which employees belong to which departments, find who deserves a raise, and how to distribute the raise to the employees.

 ##Requirements
+While creating this assignment, use test driven development (TDD).
+Try to create the error test first, run the test to make sure it fails, then write the code to make it pass.

 Employess should be given:
 * name
 * phone number
 * email address
 * salary

-Departments should hold employees and the information associated with them
+Departments should hold employees and the information associated with them.

 Should be able to: